-Paclobutrazol – stops plant from grow so it focuses on buds.
-Lowers terpenes and THC.
+Paclobutrazol – stops plant from growing so it focuses on buds.
+The chemical lowers terpenes and THC.

 Daminozide – to increase bud yield.
 Lowers terpenes and many cannabinoids.
-Carcinogenic
+It’s a known carcinogen.

-Chlormequat Chloride – creates bushier plants with more flower.
-Toxic in large doses.
+Chlormequat Chloride – creates bushier plants with more flower, but is very toxic in large doses.

 Using PGRs — or plant growth regulators — helps to control the growth of plants.
-In cannabis, these are a cheap additive used to fatten up buds to increase both weight and density, and hence inflate the price to deceive unwitting consumers.
+In cannabis, these are a cheap additive used to fatten up buds and to increase both weight and density.
+This brings top dollar in the market place.

 PGRs greatly benefit unscrupulous growers, but much more worrying is the effect they can have on the health of consumers.
 There are confirmed links between adverse health effects and PGR use.

 What Are the Most Common PGRs for Plant Growth?

 Many types of PGRs aid in the control of plant growth across many species.
 However, when it comes to cannabis cultivation, the three main types typically in use are paclobutrazol, daminozide, and chlormequat chloride.